The pinnacle of classic Bentleys, the Turbo R can be a lot easier to live with than the later VW-based cars. You still need to know your stuff though

 More expensive to fix though is bubbling around the screens, especially common at the base of the rear window where it’s a costly repair with the glass needing to be removed for welding access.

-Wonky bumper corners are a common sight and are the result of the steel inner expanding as it rusts, but the Bentley aftermarket can supply remanufactured parts using a stainless steel insert which doesn’t suffer the same issue.
+Wonky bumper corners are a common sight and are the result of the steel core expanding inside the rubber as it rusts, but the Bentley aftermarket can supply remanufactured parts using a stainless steel insert which doesn’t suffer the same issue.

 Faded paint on the bonnet doesn’t necessarily mean it’s been painted: the turbocharged V8 generates a fair bit of heat and if the insulation panels are no longer present on the underside of the bonnet then the paint will suffer.

-Elsewhere, things like shrinking window scraper seals are par for the course, as are various holes for phone antennas and the like.
+Elsewhere, things like shrinking window scraper seals are par for the course, as are various holes for phone aerials and the like.

 Engine